 On 2 January 1980 I started to work for what was then known as “South African Transport Services”, it was only for 2 weeks though as I departed shortly thereafter for my 2 year sojourn in the SADF.
 But, being a member of SATS, I was now entitled to all the privileges that went with working for a bloated organisation that was responsible for moving large amounts of people in various states of comfort or discomfort.
-I was employed as an “apprentice telecommunication electrician” in the Telecoms department, my depot being on Johannesburg Station in what was then the Telecoms building.
+I was employed as an “apprentice telecommunication electrician” in the Telecoms department, my depot being on Johannesburg Station in what was then the telecoms building.
 The theory was that we would do our practical training there until we qualified and would then be posted to the depot as a fully qualified artisan.
-The Telecoms building had a big South African coat of arms on it, and the access was gained through a lift tower on an island just outside where the plinthed steam loco was.
+The Telecoms building was part of the North Station complex and had a large South African coat of arms on it.
+Access was gained through a lift tower on an island just outside where the plinthed steam loco was.

 The Telecomms Building (aka North Station Building), with Paul Kruger Building behind it